Order Book

 Reentrancy Protection

-All fill operations use reentrancy guards to prevent callback attacks during token transfers.
+All order operations use reentrancy guards to prevent callback attacks.

 Contract Integration